jesraygarciano/next-mongo_redash/README.md

-# MongoDB and Mongoose with Next.js
+# Gart PET app - MongoDB and Mongoose with Next.js

 This example shows how you can use a MongoDB database to support your Next.js application.